Who are we?

 Formed from the Scots word “gan”, meaning to go or to continue, combined with “wright”, meaning a maker or craftsman.
 It also plays on the word “right”, suggesting correctness, proper course, or doing things the right way.

-With over 20 years at sea—including six Trans-Atlantic crossings on a square-rigged ship and more miles than we could count—we’ve sailed traditional vessels in all corners of the globe.
-From the tidal pull of Scotland’s Corryvreckan to the steep cliffs of the Amalfi Coast, the icy fjords of Iceland to the warm trades of the Caribbean, the places we’ve sailed have shaped not just where we've been, but what we've learned along the way.
+For nearly a decade, founder Alexander Baikie has worked aboard traditional and classic sailing vessels in every corner of the globe — from the tidal pull of Scotland’s Corryvreckan to the steep cliffs of the Amalfi Coast, the icy fjords of Iceland to the warm trades of the Caribbean.

 Your project is part of that journey.